syrusakbary/validate_email/README.rst

 The function :code:`validate_email_or_fail()` works exactly like :code:`validate_email`, except that it raises an exception in the case of validation failure instead of returning :code:`False`.

+The module will try to negotiate a TLS connection with STARTTLS, and silently fall back to an unencrypted SMTP connection if the server doesn't support it.

 Auto-updater
 ============================
 The package contains an auto-updater for downloading and updating the built-in blacklist.txt.
 It will run on each module load (and installation), but will try to update the content only if the file is older than 5 days, and if the content is not the same that's already downloaded.